taikedz/pathctl/README.md

 This is predominantly a learning project.
 I am at the beginning of my journey in rust, so this code is likely to be pretty janky, and potentially over-experimental.

+The code is conveyed to you under the terms of the GNU _Lesser_ General Public License.
+It remains open-source itself, but does not require any project including it to be open source.

 ## Building this project

 You probably want to check the basics in [_The Book_](https://doc.rust-lang.org/book/) but in summary